|

 change can be challenging,” he said.
 “I thank all of our employees for their continued dedication and focus on

 continuing to provide high levels of customer service while the organizational redesign proceeds.”
+Efforts in the

 coming weeks and months will help the Postal Service become a leaner, faster and smarter organization, Donahoe said.
 “The